Parallel Residual Bi-Fusion Feature Pyramid Network for Accurate Single-Shot Object Detection: Related Works

 \section{Related Works}

-is an extremely active fields in computer vision since the blooming of deep learning.
-The extensive amount of literature can be organized into two categories based on their network architecture: {\em two-stage} proposal-driven and {\em one-stage} (single-shot) approaches.
-In general, two-stage methods can achieve high detection accuracy but run slower, and one-stage methods can run fast however with inferior accuracy.
+is a very active field in computer vision since the blooming of deep learning.
+The extensive amount of literature can be organized into two categories based on their network architectures: {\em two-stage} proposal-driven and {\em one-stage} (single-shot) approaches.
+In general, two-stage methods can achieve high detection accuracy but with longer computation time, while one-stage methods run faster with inferior accuracy.
 We focus on the survey of one-stage object detectors.
-RefineDet \cite{RefineDet} employs an encode-decode structure in the deeper network and the up-sampling of deeper scale features to enrich contextual information.
-PeLee~\cite{wang2018pelee:} is a variant of DenseNet~\cite{huang2017densely} that outperforms SSD+MobileNet by 6.53\% on the Stanford Dogs dataset~\cite{StanfordDog} using a much shallower network.
-However, PeLee \cite{wang2018pelee:} has a lower performance on MS COCO~\cite{COCO} for detecting small objects.
-PFPN~\cite{Kim_2018_ECCV} adopts the VGGNet-16 backbone~\cite{VGG} and SPP to generate a FP by concatenating multi-scale features.
+RefineDet \cite{RefineDet:CVPR:2018} employs an encode-decode structure in the deeper network with the use of up-sampling deeper scale features to enrich contextual information.
+PeLee~\cite{wang2018pelee} is a variant of DenseNet~\cite{huang2017densely} that outperforms SSD+MobileNet by 6.53\% on the Stanford Dogs dataset~\cite{StanfordDog} based on a much shallower network.
+However, PeLee \cite{wang2018pelee} does not detect small objects well on MS COCO~\cite{COCO:ECCV:2014}.
+PFPN~\cite{PFPNet:ECCV:2018} adopts the VGGNet-16 backbone~\cite{VGG:ICLR:2015} and SPP to generate a feature pyramid by concatenating multi-scale features.